 In the United Kingdom, reportedly most polished concrete floors fail the government-backed, long-accepted minimum of a wet Pendulum Test Value of 36.
 The British multinational DIY and home improvement retailing company B&Q have stopped polishing their polished concrete floors.
 Mitchells & Butlers, who own more than 1700 pubs, stopped using polished concrete (as well as polished terrazzo).
 London Underground is no longer installing polished concrete flooring.

-Wet dynamic coefficient of friction (DCOF) from the BOT-3000E, using ANSI A137.1 or A323.7 test method, did not correlate with wet Pendulum Test Value (PTV) using a hard rubber slider (Standard Shoe Sole Simulating rubber, also known as Slider 96).
+Wet dynamic coefficient of friction (DCOF) from the BOT-3000E, using ANSI A137.1 or the ANSI A326.3 test method, did not correlate with wet Pendulum Test Value (PTV) using a hard rubber slider (Standard Shoe Sole Simulating rubber, also known as Slider 96).

 Wet PTV correlates fairly well with total mean peak-to-valley surface roughness (Rtm), measured using the Surtronic 10 digital profilometer.
 Wet DCOF did not correlate with Rtm.
 The Rtm of the samples tested was 4–10 microns (25 microns = 0.001 inch).
 Generally, floors with “low slip potential” have Rtm exceeding 20 microns, and floors below 10 microns have “high slip potential.”
 The surfaces we tested also felt very slippery wet qualitatively, as judged by using heavily treaded shoes and/or experienced, educated bare fingers.